 Circumcision is usually done by a doctor at a clinic, in the hospital, or at an outpatient surgery centre.
 During the procedure:

-Call your doctor right away if after circumcision:
+Call your doctor now if after circumcision:

-Long-term problems can include:
+Possible long-term problems include:

 Major problems are very rare but can include:

 CitationsSorokan ST, et al. (2015).
 Newborn male circumcision.
 Paediatrics and Child Health, 20(6): 311–315. http://www.cps.ca/documents/position/circumcision.
 Accessed September 17, 2015.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineKathleen Romito MD - Family MedicineMartin J. Gabica MD - Family Medicine

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Martin J. Gabica MD - Family Medicine